ericwweiss/coalfire-technical-challenge/README.md

 ## Resources Deployed
-The following Terraform Modules aim to deploy a Highly Available Architecture suitable for development.
+The following Terraform Modules deploy a Highly Available Architecture suitable for development.
 1 VPC, 4 Subnets (2 Private/2 Public), 1 Redhat Instance to the 2nd Public Subnet, and an Autoscaling Group with 2 Redhat instances to the Private Subnets.

 ## Requirements